ModdedMinecraftClub/Mmcc.Bot/README.md

 # Mmcc.Bot
-Discord bot to fulfill all of MMCC's needs - communication with servers, diagnostics, applications, moderation, issues.
+Minecraft servers network management system disguised as a Discord bot.

-The bot is tightly integrated with [polychat2](https://github.com/ModdedMinecraftClub/polychat2) which it uses to communicate with Minecraft servers.
-It implements its protocol via [Ssmp](https://github.com/john01dav/ssmp).
+The bot is tightly integrated with [polychat2](https://github.com/ModdedMinecraftClub/polychat2) which is a Forge/Bukkit server-side Minecraft mod needed for the incoming messages to be understood and handled correctly.

 ## Available features